mynl/aggregate/doc/2_User_Guides.rst

 #. :doc:`2_user_guides/2_x_re_pricing` (practice):  Applications of the :class:`Aggregate` class to reinsurance exposure rating, including swings and slides, aggregate stop loss and swing rated programs, illustrated using problems from CAS Parts 8 and 9.

-#. :doc:`2_user_guides/2_x_reserving` (practice):  Applications of the :class:`Aggregate` class to reserving, including models of loss emergence and determining ranges for IBNR and case reserves.
+#. :doc:`2_user_guides/2_x_reserving` (practice, placeholder):  Applications of the :class:`Aggregate` class to reserving, including models of loss emergence and determining ranges for IBNR and case reserves.

 #. :doc:`2_user_guides/2_x_cat` (practice): Applications of the :class:`Aggregate` class to catastrophe risk evaluation and pricing using thick-tailed Poisson Pareto and lognormal models, including occurrence and aggregate PMLs and layer loss costs.
 Covers material on CAS Parts 8 and 9.

-#. :doc:`2_user_guides/2_x_capital` (practice): Application of the :class:`Portfolio` class to capital modeling, including VaR, TVaR, and risk visualization and quantification.
+#. :doc:`2_user_guides/2_x_capital` (practice, placeholder): Application of the :class:`Portfolio` class to capital modeling, including VaR, TVaR, and risk visualization and quantification.
 Covers material on CAS Part 9.

-#. :doc:`2_user_guides/2_x_strategy` (practice): Application of the :class:`Portfolio` and  and :class:`Distortion` classes to strategy and portfolio management, including margin (capital) allocation, determining benchmark pricing within a portfolio using alternative pricing methodologies, and the evaluation of reinsurance.
+#. :doc:`2_user_guides/2_x_strategy` (practice, placeholder): Application of the :class:`Portfolio` and  and :class:`Distortion` classes to strategy and portfolio management, including margin (capital) allocation, determining benchmark pricing within a portfolio using alternative pricing methodologies, and the evaluation of reinsurance.

 #. :doc:`2_user_guides/2_x_case_studies` (practice): Using ``aggregate`` to reproduce the case study exhibits from the book `Pricing Insurance Risk <https://www.wiley.com/en-us/Pricing+Insurance+Risk:+Theory+and+Practice-p-9781119755678>`_ and build similar exhibits for your own cases.